Telecommunications in Uruguay: Mobile wireless

 Internet access via cell phone networks is probably the most vibrant and competitive Internet marketplace in Uruguay.
 All the Uruguayan cell phone companies (Antel, Claro, Movistar) offer data plans for their smartphone users as well as USB modems for personal computers.
 Ancel/Antel even offers a bundle of cellular Internet access and ADSL, an unusual but potentially attractive combination for home ADSL users who also want to have Internet access on the go.
 The speeds delivered by all companies within their areas of coverage keep getting faster, and the areas of coverage keep expanding (as of 2012 Ancel probably still has the edge in % of the country's land covered).
 Vendors are shifting from 3G to 4G, starting in the area around Montevideo.
 From a consumer's standpoint, the only discouraging trend in this market is the adoption of data volume caps by all vendors.
 As of August 2012, no vendor web-site offered an unlimited mobile Internet data plan (the closest was an "unlimited during nights and weekends" from Claro).
 This means these offerings are unlikely to cross sell into the fixed wireless Internet market where unlimited data plans tend to be the rule.

-Internet Service Providers
+Internet service providers

-The main Internet Service Providers (ISPs) in Uruguay are:
+The main Internet service providers (ISPs) in Uruguay are: